-Let’s face it: Bluetooth audio quality has never really been good enough to satisfy the pickiest listeners out there, and a number of competing standards (codecs) have stepped up to fill in the quality void left by the default low-complexity sub-band codec (SBC) found on all Bluetooth headsets.
+Let’s face it: Bluetooth audio quality has never really been good enough to satisfy the pickiest listeners out there, and a number of competing “high quality” codecs have appeared to fill the void in quality left by the default low-complexity sub-band codec (SBC) found on all Bluetooth headsets.
 Qualcomm’s aptX is the most commonly supported alternative in both headphone and smartphone products, as it “delivers CD-like audio quality” while aptX HD is “indistinguishable from High Res audio” (according to Qualcomm).
-Bold claims for a Bluetooth technology, but is any of that true?
+Bold claims for Bluetooth technology, but is any of that true?

-Fitting audio of any reasonable quality into a small enough package to send over the air is an inevitable matter of compromise.
-Codecs regularly manipulate audio quality to save on bandwidth, which often means distortion, added noise, and poor quality.
+Fitting audio of any reasonable quality into a small enough package to send over a data-limited connection is an inevitable matter of compromise.
+Codecs regularly manipulate audio quality to save on bandwidth, which often means distortion, added noise, compression artifacts, and poor quality.
 So how does aptX achieve its audio quality, and how does it compare to the higher quality aptX HD?

-There are two major factors that determine the file size for audio: sample rate (frequency), and bit-depth.
-If you can cut out a chunk of high frequency content that’s tough for people to hear anyway, cheeky codecs could make major space savings.
-That certainly wouldn’t count as CD-like quality though, so this is our first port of call to check Qualcomm’s claims.
+The two major factors that determine the size of digital audio files are sample rate (frequency), and bit depth.
+By removing a chunk of high-frequency content that’s tough for people to hear anyway, cheeky codecs could make major space savings.
+That certainly wouldn’t count as CD-like quality though, so our first port of call is to check the audio bandwidth.

-How to read the graph: the graph shows volume reproduction at frequencies across the audible spectrum, or its “frequency response.”
-For a 48kHz audio file, an ideal codec passes frequencies from 0Hz to 24kHZ without any attenuation (remaining at 0dB the whole way across).
+How to read the graph: the graph shows the relative levels of frequencies across the audible spectrum, or the measured “frequency response.”
+For a 48kHz audio file, an ideal codec passes frequencies from 0Hz to almost 24kHZ without any attenuation (remaining at 0dB the whole way across).

-Both aptX and aptX HD share the same frequency response, which reproduces virtually all the audible spectrum untouched.
-As expected, neither codec handles 96kHz files, and they are both capped at 48kHz.
-This means that your music won’t have any notes that are inexplicably changed by your phone.
+Both aptX and aptX HD share the same basic frequency response, which reproduces virtually all the audible spectrum untouched.
+This means that your music won’t have any tones that are inexplicably changed by the Bluetooth link.
+As expected, neither codec handles 96kHz files, and are both capped at 48kHz.

-The codec applies a low pass filter to the audio with minimal ripple and a corner frequency set at approximately 18.9kHz.
-This is right up against the limits of human hearing and therefore preserves the entire range of musical content in the original file.
+The codec applies a low pass filter to the audio with minimal ripple and a corner frequency around 18.9kHz.
+This is right up against the limits of human hearing, and therefore preserves practically the entire range of musical content in the original file.
 So far, so good on the claims of providing sound that’s indistinguishable from CD quality.

-This frequency response is a very close match for the default SBC Bluetooth codec supported by all devices, which also extends right up to 44.1/48kHz as well.
-The only noticeable difference is slightly more ripple in the SBC passband at very high frequencies.
-This ripple could be a sign of more high frequency distortion than aptX, so we’re going to have to dig down deeper to discern the differences.
+This frequency response is a very close match for the default SBC Bluetooth codec supported by all devices, which also extends right up to 44.1/48kHz.
+The only noticeable difference in the measurement is slightly more ripple in the SBC passband at very high frequencies.
+This ripple could indicate more high-frequency distortion than aptX, so we’re going to have to dig down deeper to discern the differences.

-Bluetooth codecs make the most of their bandwidth savings by splitting audio into multiple frequency bands (aptX uses four) and reducing the resources available to store the data.
-In other words, codecs like aptX don’t waste time with notes you can’t hear.
-This technique is known as “quantization.”
+Bluetooth codecs make most of their bandwidth savings by splitting audio into multiple frequency bands (aptX uses four) and reducing the resources available to store the data.
+In other words, codecs like aptX don’t waste time with sounds you can’t hear.

-If you’re unfamiliar with the concept of noise floor and quantization, it’s really the same thing as talking about bit-depth.
-Noise and bit-depth both refer to the signal level where the music we want to hear becomes indistinguishable from the background noise electronic system, or in this case codec encoding method.
-The lower the noise floor, the finer details can be captured—and therefore better quality.
+If you’re unfamiliar with the concept of noise floor and quantization, it’s really the same thing as talking about bit depth.
+Noise and bit depth both refer to the signal level where the music we want to hear becomes indistinguishable from the background electronic system noise, or in this case the codec encoding method.
+The lower the noise floor, the finer the details that can be reproduced, and the higher the quality.
 A 16-bit signal is capped at 96dB of dynamic range, 16-bit with dithering clocks in at around 112dB, and 24-bit allows for a maximum of 144dB.
-However, the very best hardware won’t give you more than about 124dB of capture and around 90dB is more than enough for headphone listening volumes.
+However, the very best hardware won’t give you more than about 124dB of capture, and 90dB is more than enough for headphone listening volumes.

 With that out of the way, here’s the plot of aptX and aptX HD noise versus frequency.
 How to read the graph: Lower amplitude values are better across all frequencies and should ideally be flat.
 Ignore the spikes – these are the test tones.
 Instead, focus on the top of the noisy wiggling bit of the graph at around -100dB.
 The dotted red line is the theoretical dynamic range of CD-quality files, and the red area is the limit of 24-bit audio.

-Data collected by Robert TriggsaptX and aptX HD’s noise shapes look very similar.
+aptX and aptX HD’s noise shapes look very similar.
 You can see that 20Hz to 5kHz offers approximately 90dB of range with aptX, and 102dB of range with aptX HD.
-At around 4 to 8 kHz, the amount of noise increases to approximately -80dB with aptX and -92dB with aptX HD.
+At around 4-8kHz, the amount of noise increases to approximately -80dB with aptX and -92dB with aptX HD.
 Finally, the highest frequencies between 8kHz and 20kHz see yet more noise still.
 This clocks in at approximately -74dB for aptX and -86dB for aptX HD.
-Neither of the two codecs introduces any harmonic distortion to the test tones, even at 15kHz.
+Neither of the two codecs introduces any obvious harmonic distortion to the test tones.

-This variable noise floor is a result of aptX’s variable sub-band bit-rate encoding.
+This variable noise floor is a result of aptX’s variable bit rate sub-band encoding.
 The codec uses fewer bits at higher frequencies, resulting in more noise.
-The only difference between aptX and aptX HD is that the latter adds two extra bits of information across all of the codec’s frequency bands, giving you a 12dB improvement to the codec’s noise floor.
-This is great for subtle, high-frequency detail—which risks becoming lost under the high noise floor with regular aptX.
+The only difference between aptX and aptX HD is that the latter adds two extra bits of information across all of the codec’s frequency bands, giving you a 12dB improvement to the noise floor.
+This is great for subtle, high-frequency detail—which might get lost under the high noise floor with regular aptX.

-So why would you want to use a variable bit-depth like this?
-Your ears, which differ in audible sensitivity at different frequencies, is most sensitive at 1kHz—before starting to lose sensitivity at around 4kHz up to 8kHz, and then losing most hearing ability from 10kHz up to 20kHz (depending on the age and health of your inner ear).
-It’s not a coincidence that aptX’s noise floor matches this pattern.
-The science tells us that your ears are less sensitive to noise at high frequencies, making it a smart place for Bluetooth codecs to save on some bandwidth.
+So why would you want to use a variable bit depth like this?
+Your ears, which differ in sensitivity at different frequencies, are most sensitive at 1kHz—lessening from 4kHz up to 8kHz, and then losing most hearing ability somewhere between 10kHz and 20kHz (depending on the age and health of your inner ear).
+It’s not a coincidence that the aptX noise floor matches this pattern.
+Science tells us that your ears are less sensitive to noise at high frequencies, making it a smart place for Bluetooth codecs to save on some bandwidth.